anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 -  confidentiality and integrity of the Cloud Infrastructure components (networks, hypervisor, OpenStack services)
--  confidentiality and integrity of the tenant’s data
+-  confidentiality and integrity of the tenant's data

 The Cloud Infrastructure must also provide the mechanism to identify corrupted data.